achiku/pgtxdb/README.md

 ## Description

 Single transaction sql driver for Golang x PostgreSQL.
 This is almost clone of [go-txdb](https://github.com/DATA-DOG/go-txdb) with a bit of PostgreSQL tweeks.

+- When `conn.Bigin()` is called, this library executes `SAVEPOINT pgtxdb_xxx;` instead of actually begins transaction.
+- `tx.Commit()` does nothing.
+- `ROLLBACK TO SAVEPOINT pgtxdb_xxx;` will be executed upon `tx.Rollback()` call so that it can emulate transaction rollback.
+- Above features enable us to emulate multiple transactions in one test case.